-Chardonnay is not a varietal that first comes to mind when discussing hillside vineyards in Napa but Spring Mountain has several growers of this varietal.
+Chardonnay is not a variety that first comes to mind when discussing hillside vineyards in Napa, but Spring Mountain has several growers of this variety including Stony Hill, Smith Madrone and School House.
 Merely a few miles as the crow flies across from their winery sits the Howell Mountain Appellation.
 One would not even think of growing Chardonnay there, despite the relatively close proximity as that area is much warmer than Spring Mountain which sees more cooling coastal influences.
 A bit of snow often falls here in the winter and in the summer this area is typically above the fog.
 Growing conditions are unique in that in the summer the warmest parts of the day are usually in the mornings, becoming much cooler by late afternoon and then warming up a bit at night as the cooler air descends to the valley floor.

-A massive 700 pound copper door greets visitors at the entrance (so perfectly balanced on its hing that often wind will blow it open).
-Once inside guests step into a room with a 180 degree windowed view of the surrounding mountains.
+A massive 700-pound copper door greets visitors at the entrance; this door is so perfectly balanced on its hinge that often the wind will blow it open.
+Once inside guests step into a room with a 180-degree windowed view of the surrounding mountains.
 On a clear day from this room, the views are absolutely awe inspiring.
 This main room contains a sizable table made from wood dated at over 40,000 years old.
-It is Kauri wood from New Zealand, well preserved from being in an oxygen deficient environment in a bog – this type of wood is considered some of the oldest workable wood in the world.
-While sitting down at this table, look up – a satellite was creatively re-purposed as a chandelier – with the exterior layered with a similar look as on the main door of the winery.
+It is Kauri wood from New Zealand and is well preserved from being in an oxygen deficient environment in a bog.
+This type of wood is considered some of the oldest workable wood in the world.
+While sitting down at this table, look up – a satellite was creatively re-purposed as a chandelier with the exterior layered with a similar look as on the main door of the winery.

 And Bob Levy’s wife Martha McClellan is the current Vineyard 7 & 8 winemaker; she has built an impressive resume in the valley with time spent working with properties such as Blankiet Estate, SLOAN Estate and currently at Checkerboard Vineyards.
 Founding winemaker was Luc Morlet (of Napa’s Morlet Vineyards)

 Ever since the Steffen Family purchased this property, great attention to detail has been placed on the nuances of managing their vines.
-Specific rows are picked only when they are ready – thus ensuring that particular vineyard blocks are picked at multiple times allowing only fully ripe grapes to be fermented.
-A very unique water collection system is in place for the vineyard – a small canal that wraps around part of the vineyard collects any excess water.
-A number of small tanks within the winery ensures that they have enough room to micro manage fermentations block by block.
+Specific rows are picked only when they are ready thus ensuring that particular vineyard blocks are picked at multiple times allowing only fully ripe grapes to be fermented.
+A very unique water collection system is in place for the vineyard and features a small canal which wraps around part of the vineyard collecting excess water.
+A number of small tanks within the winery ensures that they have enough room to micromanage fermentations block by block.

 A commercial kitchen is located on site and can be used for private events such as dinners.
 All tastings include several cheese pairings.

-The 2011 Vineyard 7&8 Cabernet Sauvignon was a vintage that varied greatly in the Napa Valley depending on site location.
+The 2011 Vineyard 7&8 Cabernet Sauvignon was a vintage that varied greatly in Napa Valley depending on site location.
 Some of the higher site locations within the valley often produced the most interesting wines from this vintage.
-This was a cool year in the Napa Valley with rain both early and late in the season – the higher elevations tended to perform better – usually above the fog line and cooler conditions that persisted on the valley floor.
+This was a cool year in Napa Valley with rain both early and late in the season.
+The higher elevations tended to perform better because they were usually above the fog line and cooler conditions which persisted on the valley floor.
 Dark garnet with purplish tinges on the rim in the glass, the wine offers a bouquet that is not only about the fruit but plenty of other aromas including notes of mushroom, wet earth, cigar smoke, old cedar box, white pepper, darker spices and blackberry.
-Very polished on the palate – one immediately notices this wine’s supple qualities – with a smooth mouth feel and polished tannins that linger softly along with a subtle hint of menthol or herbal note.
+Very polished on the palate, one immediately notices this wine’s supple qualities including its smooth mouth feel and polished tannins which linger softly along with a subtle hint of menthol or herbal note.

-The 2013 is a complete contrast to the 2011 vintage.
-Also equally dark in the glass, the 2013 Vineyard 7&8 Cabernet Sauvignon shows aromas of ripe blackberry, toasted oak, a tobacco spice, a hint of sage and dark chocolate undertones.
-Juicy, intensely flavored with excellent acidity this wine has plenty of depth.
-More black fruit dominated then red fruits – offers a very long lasting finish anchored by grainy and persistent tannins.
+The 2013 is a complete contrast to the 2011 vintage and was generally considered a robust vintage with plenty of accompanying texture in the wines.
+Also, equally dark in the glass, the 2013 Vineyard 7&8 Cabernet Sauvignon shows aromas of ripe blackberry, toasted oak, a tobacco spice, a hint of sage and dark chocolate undertones.
+Juicy and intensely flavored with excellent acidity, this wine has plenty of depth.
+More black fruit dominates than red fruits, offering a very long-lasting finish anchored by grainy and persistent tannins.

-Correlation Wine Company, was founded by Wesley and focuses on non estate wines – wines sourced from select vineyards throughout the Napa Valley based on relationships that Wesley has cultivated with various growers, winemakers and vineyard owners.
-The inaugural releases of Correlation included a 2014 Cabernet Sauvignon and a 2016 rosé.
+Correlation Wine Company, was founded by Wesley and focuses on non-estate wines from grapes sourced from select vineyards throughout Napa Valley.
+Defined as a mutual relationship between two or more things, Correlation appropriately describes the relationships that Wesley has cultivated with various growers, winemakers and vineyard owners over the years.
+The inaugural release of Correlation included a 2014 Cabernet Sauvignon and a 2016 rosé.

 Correlation wines is a vintner partner at The Wine Thief in downtown Napa.
 This tasting room features small production wines from mostly Napa Valley based vintners and is located on the corner of First and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.

-The vintners represented here are small – usually in the 500 case to 3,000 case range.
+The vintners represented here are small and are usually in the 500 cases to 3,000 cases range.
 These producers focus on high quality limited production wines and unless you work in the Napa wine industry are names you generally will not have heard of.
-The focus of the wines offered are Cabernet Sauvignon and red wines – but there are several whites available, Pinot Noir and a rosé.
+The focus of the wines offered are Cabernet Sauvignon and red wines but there are several whites available, Pinot Noir and a rosé.
 The wines are available at a wide range of price points.

-To succeed in Napa as a collective strong relationships between the vintner partners is a necessary criteria.
-The vintners represented all know each other and in some cases have been friends for years.
-Another important factor is the location of the tasting room; this is a prime corner spot in a busy part of Napa – they are also surrounded by several other tasting rooms.
+To succeed in Napa as a collective strong relationships between vintner partners is a necessary criteria.
+The vintners represented all know each other and, in some cases, have been friends for years.
+Another important factor is the location of the tasting room; this is a prime corner spot in a busy part of Napa surrounded by several other tasting rooms.

-The Correlation wines are available for tasting by walk-in at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
-Appointments can also be made to try the current release of Correlation wines in one of the two private rooms on site.
+Correlation wines are available for tasting by walk-in at the tasting counter or appointments can also be made to try the current releases in one of the two private rooms on site.